- The exact cause of SSPE is unknown.

-- gradual change in behavior
+- gradual changes in your behavior

 - unusual behavior

-- decrease in cognitive and social abilities
+- a decrease in your cognitive and social abilities

-- difficulty with schoolwork
+- difficulty completing schoolwork or work

 - tense or lax muscles